Sleepytale Logo

 What are the best learning toys for toddlers?

 The best toddler learning toys build real skills through play, like shape sorters and puzzles for problem solving, stacking and threading for fine motor skills, letter and number toys for early literacy and math, and pretend play sets for language.
 Brands like LeapFrog, VTech, Learning Resources, and Fisher Price are popular.
-And the sleep that makes learning stick is where Sleepytale helps.
+For the questions a toy cannot answer, an AI friend like Sleepytale helps too, since Cleo teaches little lessons, chats back and forth, and makes stories, rhymes, and lullabies about whatever your toddler is curious about.

 Do learning toys actually help toddlers learn?